 Shakeology shakes are fairly low in fiber, an essential ingredient for a healthy diet.
 With only four grams per serving, this isn't an ideal target when you're attempting a well-rounded healthy diet.

-Arbonne is in the same boat, however, when it comes to fiber, and in fact comes in even lower at two grams per serving.
-So, when matched head-to-head, neither win high marks in the fiber department.
+Shakeology is in the same boat, however, when it comes to fiber, and in fact, comes in even lower at two grams per serving.
+So, when matched head-to-head, neither wins high marks in the fiber department.

 When you break it down, it's actually quite the opposite.
 Shakeology comes out to $4.30 per serving, compared to Arbonne, which is about $2.50.
 This is almost half as much.